Coffee Blending For the Home Roaster

 I saved the best tip for last.
 The biggest problem with constructing blends is that different beans roast at different rates.
 Some are faster and some are slower.
 So you either under-roast some or over-roast others.
 Since commercial roasters work with larger volumes, they have the freedom to roast each component of the blend separately to peak and then post blend.
 We home roasters can’t do that or we end up roasting way too much coffee or constructing blends with just a few equally portioned components.

 The solution I learned is to pre-blend the green beans and then let them sit for a week.
-Doing this will even out the moisture levels.
-The result is the beans roast at the same speed.
-This single tip has greatly increased the quality of my home roasted blends, especially espresso where a single component may only represent 5% of the blend.
+This will even out the moisture levels, and the beans will roast at the same speed.
+This single tip has greatly increased the quality of my home-roasted blends, especially espresso, where a single component may only represent 5% of the blend.
 This especially works well when one of the beans is robusta.
 However, it does not work when mixing decaf with regular coffee beans.

 When Not to Blend

-If I buy a nice single-origin or an island coffee I will not use it in a blend.
+If I buy a nice single-origin or an island coffee, I will not use it in a blend.
 Special coffees deserve special attention and shouldn’t be used in regular coffee blends.
-Blending the expensive special stuff is a bit like pouring cola over a single malt scotch.
+Blending the expensive special stuff is like pouring cola over a single malt scotch.

 Conclusion

 The blending needs of the home coffee roaster are less about designing perfect recipes than establishing patterns for working with limited supplies.
-I hope my fellow home roasters learned a trick or two that they can incorporate into their own blends.
+I hope my fellow home roasters learned a trick or two to incorporate into their blends.

 Michael Allen Smith